circuscode/tootpress/readme.txt

 No. TootPress does not support the WordPress Multisite Feature.
 The plugin is working on the master-site, but is not working on all other child sites within the wordpress network.

+= Are the toots included in the WordPress Search? =

+Unfortunately not.

+= Is there any possiblity to modify the outputs on the user interface? =

+Almost every content element, which is created by TootPress in the FrontEnd, can be modified.
+For example, you can replace the Mastodon Logo with another image.
+Enabeling this, the plugin is providing a bunch of filters.
+Please read the documentation of the filter above.

+= Does TootPress recognize, if a published Toot was edited on Mastodon? =

+The plugin does not sync the Toots between Mastodon and WordPress.
+TootPress is copying the toots just once after they are published on Mastodon.
+So if a published toot is edited on Mastodon later, TootPress does not recognized this change anymore, if the toot was already copied to WordPress.
+Reflecting the edit in WordPress there is only the possibility to make the same edit again directly in the WordPress database.
+The toots are stored in the table tootpress_toots.

+= Can toots be loaded from several Mastodon instances? =

+No. The plugin does currently not support several Mastodon instances.
+The architecture is designed to load toots from one single instance.
+Independent from this, if your toot history is spread over several instances and the timelines does not overlap, you can try to load the timelines one after another.
+This is not officially supported or tested, but based on user feedback this seems to work surprisingly.

 == Changelog ==

+= 0.5 "Echo" =

+* July 2025
+* Feature: Closing Filter
+* Feature: Move Forward Label Filter
+* Feature: Move Backward Label Filter
+* Feature: Before Loop Filter
+* Feature: After Loop Filter
+* Feature: Mastodon Logo Filter
+* Feature: Between Filter
+* Feature: Toot Content Filter
+* Feature: Date Filter
+* Feature: Image Filter
+* Changed: DOM Structure
+* Renamed: CSS Classes
+* Security: Better Output Escaping

 = 0.4 "Cassie Lang" =